tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 What formal education has, and what teaching practitioners haven't figured out, is how to translate the useful knowledge in those dusty old textbooks to a generation of TLDRs.
 Although a background in Graphic Design history probably isn't necessary to your survival as a Product Designer, it can certainly provide some clarity on how to choose a typeface and why we use grids and what colours are all about. *I can use a colour that isn't blue?*

 What formal education has, and what teaching practioners still really haven't figured out, is how to nurture critical thinking.
 They do this in an environment which is condusive to being completely off the mark.
-If you want to wax poetic about how that poem is a commentary about the heartbreaking torture of unrequited love, you can, but it's probably just about STDs.<a id="anchor-1" href="#note-1">*</a> Writing an essay about a singular topic isn't very encouraged these days although we could all benefit from just a bit more structured thinking.
+If you want to wax poetic about how that poem is a commentary about the heartbreaking torture of unrequited love, you can, but it's probably just about STDs.<a id="anchor-1" href="#note-1" class="fieldnotes-anchor">[1]</a> Writing an essay about a singular topic isn't very encouraged these days although we could all benefit from just a bit more structured thinking.

 So what does formal education lack?
 Practical skills.
 Dealing with decisions between idealistic or pragmatic solutions.
 Encouragement of initiative and resourcefulness.

-## Ebooks, bootcamps<a id="anchor-2" href="#note-2">**</a>, and interactive apps
+## Ebooks, bootcamps, and interactive apps

 Having dog-fooded this myself, it's still not very clear exactly what is being achieved with these resources.